ABOUT US

 Writer Director Producer

-Kenny Hargrove has written and directed four short films including "Cold Dark Night With Brilliance" and also the webseries pilot "33 Minutes To Live".
-He's produced or written several others, many of which have been screened at film festivals, including "The Light Dances Across The Sky" and "Falling Objects".
+Kenny Hargrove has written and directed five short films including "Cold Dark Night With Brilliance" and also the webseries pilot "33 Minutes To Live".
+His newest short film, "Penguins in Paris...a love story?", shot on the streets of Paris and in French, is being submitted to film festivals now.
+He's produced or written several other short films, many of which have been screened at film festivals, including "The Light Dances Across The Sky" and "Falling Objects".

 Prior to pursuing his longstanding passion for the arts, he was a Hong Kong-based journalist reporting on economics and finance in the Asia-Pacific region, which helped to broaden his global perspective.
 He has been a member of the Dramatists' Guild of America and is currently a member of Ensemble Studio Theatre/Los Angeles and several filmmaking organizations.